dex4er/perl-Exception-Base/README.md

 [Exception::Class](http://search.cpan.org/perldoc?Exception::Class) or [Class::Throwable](http://search.cpan.org/perldoc?Class::Throwable).
 It provides a simple interface allowing programmers to declare exception classes.
 These classes can be thrown and caught.
-Each uncaught exception prints full stack trace if the default verbosity is uppered for debugging purposes.
+Each uncaught exception prints full stack trace if the default verbosity is increased for debugging purposes.

 The features of `Exception::Base`: